 It is well-known that at least two-thirds of English vocabulary is derived from Latin and Greek.
 In fact, English owes more to Latin than to Greek when it comes to most words, expect perhaps for political terms.
-Now, if you were to understand a difficult (or for that matter simple) word from its origins, the word will not only be more fully understood, but the process of learning the word will be fun too.
+If you were to understand a difficult (or for that matter simple) word from its origins, the word will not only be more fully understood, but the process of learning the word will be fun too.

 Getting to the root of the word is just what it sounds like, getting to the bottom of the matter.
 The real fun of learning more words is knowing where a word comes from, how it found its way into the English vocabulary, and what its roots are.

 Word association, or thinking of familiar things to learn unfamiliar words, is another great way to improve your vocabulary.
 Take a look at an unusual word like ‘aristate.’
 The meaning is ‘bearded.’

-Lets look at another example.
-A few words that have crept into English from another ancient language: Sanskrit.
+Let's look at another example.
+There are a few words that have crept into English from another ancient language: Sanskrit.
 With the advent of computers, you may have heard the word ‘avatar’ a lot.
 The meaning of this word is ‘incarnation.’
 Since Sanskrit is the original language for the Hindus, to whom Karma is a central religious belief.
 Karma is what a human being accumulates through good and bad deeds throughout several births (or incarnations).
 This is the easy way of associating with this word.
 Hindus believe that God incarnated in many forms or avatars.